heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 • Use the SPIC app to verify Play Integrity or the Play Store Checker.

 Note: If you've chosen the FP Manual app or no app, when the FP is banned, you will need to open it or use the Termux command "fp".

+# Binaries

+fp -> Downloads a working FP and fixes errors in the setup. fpd -> Runs the 'fp' command and then disables all other modules to test incompatibility. fpa -> Runs the 'fp' command and then checks for device integrity; if not met, it runs the 'fpd' command. fpt -> Checks multiple JSON files.

+# Instructions for fpt

+- Put all your JSON files into /storage/emulated/0/pif_to_test.
+- Open Termux.
+- Type 'su' and then 'fpt'.
+All the good JSON files will be moved to /storage/emulated/0/pif_ok.

 # Support
 Telegram :